 Website: Visit Website

-Assessed by: Brian Anderson August 2010
+First Assessed by: Brian Anderson August 2010

 Parking & Toilet Provision

+On passing the toll barrier the bird observatory is located a short distance on your right where you then enter a large car park in front of the main observatory building.
+There is one disabled parking bay located directly in front of the main entrance.
 The car park surface, though flat, was hard to negotiate because it was constructed of a course material and it was quite difficult to push over a surface where the small front castors of the wheelchair were continually being impeded by stones and grit.
-The disabled bays are a concrete pad.
+The disabled bay has a concrete pad.

 Description of Habitat & Facilities